CarlW3/DotTimeWork/README.md

 - `list`: List all active working tasks and how long they have been running.
 - `Work`: Starts tracking time for the selected task.
 - `Report`: Creates a CSV or HTML report of the tracked time for the current project.
+- `Comment`: Can add a comment to an active running task.

 # Future
 - Add more commands to manage tasks and projects.